HP: Cable car with 11 onboard gets stuck mid-air in Parwanoo, all rescued | Business

 - India

-Eleven people were stranded for hours after a cable car was stuck mid-air at Parwanoo Timber Trail in Himachal Pradesh's Solan district, officials said on Monday.
+Eleven people, including five women, were stranded for hours after a cable car was stuck mid-air at Parwanoo Timber Trail in Himachal Pradesh's Solan district, officials said on Monday.

 All of them were rescued after a six-hour-long operation, they said.